 Discover the best places to surf in Portugal at Costa Vicentina

-The Costa Vicentina has a plethora of beaches for you to choose from, each different to the last and arguably the best places to surf in Portugal.
+The Costa Vicentina has a plethora of beaches for you to choose from, each different from the last and arguably the best place to surf in Portugal.
 Whether you’re a beginner or an advanced surfer used to charging waves as tall as houses, you are bound to find a beach that suits your needs when you head to this unique coastline.
 Here are just a few of our favorites!

 1. Arrifana Beach: surf the high tide in 2023

 Halfway between Praia de Odeceixe and Sagres, this crescent-shaped beach is perfect for surfers of any level.
 Beginners can make the most of the slightly slower waves at high tide, and those with more experience can head out at low tide for the faster waves.
-On days with a good swell, the beach can have a lot of visitors, but this is a great spot for both surfing, and relaxing.
-The town has a variety of restaurants and bars for when you’ve built up an appetite carving the waves.
+On days with a good swell, the beach can have a lot of visitors, but this is a great spot for both surfing and relaxing.
+The town has a variety of restaurants and bars for when you’ve built up an appetite for carving the waves.
 Arrifana Beach surf opportunities are not to be missed this year!